-Seller uses its incremental borrowing rate of 4.25% that was in place at the initial transaction date to calculate the present value of the two remaining lease payments of \$150,000, for a total of \$281,904.
+Seller uses its incremental borrowing rate that was in place at the initial transaction date to calculate the present value of the two remaining lease payments of \$150,000.
 This methodology is consistent with Example 2 in ASC 842-40-55.
-Seller records a lease liability of \$281,904 and a ROU asset for the same amount, as there are no prepaid lease payments, lease incentives, or initial direct costs to record.
+Seller records a lease liability and a ROU asset for the same amount equal to the present value of the remaining lease payments, as there are no prepaid lease payments, lease incentives, or initial direct costs to record.
 Seller recognizes the total remaining lease payments on a straight-line basis over the lease term.